ForeverZer0/numerix/README.md

 ## Usage

-Numerix was based strongly off the `System.Numerics` library of Microsoft's .NET Framework, and contains the minimum set of functions and classes that are within it, in addition to many more.
+Numerix was based strongly off the `System.Numerics` library of Microsoft's .NET Framework (the inspiration behind the name), and contains the minimum set of functions and classes that are within it, in addition to many more.

 The following base classes are implemented completeley, and all work together to form a unified experience.